CoralynnMay/Statmania/ReadMe.md

 # Statmania

-Displays statistics about your performance on the while racing
+Displays statistics about your performance while racing

 ### Features
 - Display various statistics about finish times